Melway: Cartography

 One of the distinguishing differences of a Melway-style map from other Australian street directories is in the rendering of roads.
 Rather than the traditional drawing of two lines with the road name printed in-between, (known as "double casing") Melway maps show a single line with the name above or below the road, in many colours reflecting the identity or usage of the road.
 This allows for much more detail to fit into the same size map, as well as showing dual carriageways, slip lanes, service roads, speed bumps, roundabouts, and other useful information.

 UBD has copied this difference in their Melbourne directory, in a bid to capitalise on the familiarity of Melway.
 UBD has only attempted this in the Melbourne directory, retaining their usual format for their other directories.
 The map design was first fully completed by computers in 2000.

 Editions

-There have been 48 editions of Melway since the mid-1960s.
+There have been 50 editions of Melway since the mid-1960s.
 A new edition is typically released late one year and denoted as being for the following year.
 For example, edition 35 was released in August 2007 and denoted as the 2008 Melway.
 Despite this discrepancy, numerous roads and other features under construction or proposal are included (e.g.Eastlink in the 35th edition).
 Therefore, editions dating up to 5 or even ten years old could still remain useful.

 List of editions

-Below is a list of Melway editions, the years they were released, their price at the time of release and other information and introduced features: